jfrog/charts/examples/terraform/jfrog-platform-aws-install/README.md

 ### Install JFrog Platform
 Once done, install the JFrog Platform (Artifactory, Catalog, Curation, Xray and JAS) using the Helm Chart with the following command.

-Terraform will create the needed configuration files to be used for the `helm install` command.
+Terraform will create the necessary configuration files to be used for the `helm install` command.
-This command will auto generate and be writen to the console when you run the `Terraform apply` command.
+This command will auto generate and be writen to the console when you run the `terraform apply` command.
 ```shell
 helm upgrade --install jfrog jfrog/jfrog-platform \
   --version <version> \